jliu678/Hugobox_cv/content/post/11d.Velocity_dynamic_model_derivation/index.md

 ---
-title: 🧬 Math derivation for Dynamic RNA velocity model
+title: 🧬 Dynamic RNA velocity model-- (1) math solutions
-summary: The dynamic model removes that requirement of steady states to broaden RNA velocity’s applicability, but introduces new assumptions that won’t hold for every dataset.
-Effective use of dynamic model therefore demands a clear understanding of its strengths and limitations.
-In this first installment of our blog series, we’ll delve into the mathematical foundations of the dynamic model.
+summary: Here we delve into the mathematical foundations of the dynamic model of RNA velocity.
+This is the 1st installment of our blog series to clearly understand strengths and limitations of the dynamic model that is required for its effective application.
 date: 2025-05-28
 authors:
   - admin
 tags:
-  - scRNAseq RNA Velocity, Math
+  - scRNAseq RNA Velocity, Partial Differential Equations
-  - steady-state model
+  - Dynamic model
   - scVelo
-  - velocyto
+  - Differential equations
 image:
   caption: 'Image credit: [**Logan Voss on Unsplash**](https://unsplash.com)'
 ---
+### Introduction
 The steady‑state model’s reliance on true steady states is at odds with [known biophysical behavior](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1010492).
-The dynamic model removes that requirement to broaden RNA velocity’s applicability, but inevitably introduces new assumptions that won’t hold for every dataset.
-Effective use of dynamic model therefore demands a clear understanding of its strengths and limitations.
-In this first installment of our blog series, we’ll delve into the mathematical foundations of the dynamic model.
+The dynamic model removes this requirement to broaden RNA velocity’s applicability but inevitably introduces new assumptions that may not hold for every dataset.
+Effective use of the dynamic model therefore demands a clear understanding of its strengths and limitations.
+Our blog series toward this goal begins by delving into the mathematical foundations of the dynamic model.

 ### Symbol definitions
 Please refer to the [Nature Biotechnology paper](https://www.nature.com/articles/s41587-020-0591-3) for the definitions of the symbols used in this derivation.